PSEHE/wrf-graviton3/README.md

 ### WRF
 The WRF model is one of the most used numerical weather prediction (NWP) systems.
 WRF is used extensively for research and real-time forecasting.
 Large amount of computation resources are required for each simulation, especially for high resolution simulations.
-We recommend using [WRF 4.5](https://github.com/wrf-model/WRF/releases#wrf-version-4.5).
+We recommend using [WRF 4.5.1](https://github.com/wrf-model/WRF/releases#wrf-version-4.5.1).

 The WRF Pre-Processing System (WPS) preapres a domain (region of the Earth) for input to WRF.
 We recommend using [WPS 4.5](https://github.com/wrf-model/WPS/releases/tag/v4.5).

-#### Build WRF 4.5 with ACFL on Graviton
+#### Build WRF 4.5.1 with ACFL on Graviton
-Use [this script](scripts-wrf/install-wrf-tools-acfl.sh) with command `./scripts-wrf/install-wrf-tools-acfl.sh` to install the required tools: zlib, hdf5, pnetcdf, netcdf-c, and netcdf-fortran.
-Or use [these scripts](scripts-wrf) in the numeric order to install the tools sequentially.
-You will get [this message](scripts-wrf/pnetcdf-success-message.txt) if pnetcdf installation is successful; [this message](scripts-wrf/netcdf-c-success-message.txt) if netcdf-c installation is successful; [this message](scripts-wrf/netcdf-fortran-success-message.txt) if netcdf-fortran installation is successful.
+If you haven't done it in the previous step, use [this script](install-wrf-tools-acfl.sh) with command `./install-wrf-tools-acfl.sh` to install the required tools: zlib, hdf5, pnetcdf, netcdf-c, and netcdf-fortran.
+You will get [this message](scripts-wrf/pnetcdf-success-message.txt) if pnetcdf installation is successful; [this message](images/netcdf-c-success-message.txt) if netcdf-c installation is successful; [this message](images/netcdf-fortran-success-message.txt) if netcdf-fortran installation is successful.
-Use [this script](scripts-wrf/compile-wrf-v45-acfl.sh) with command `./scripts-wrf/compile-wrf-v45-acfl.sh` to configure and compile WRF.
+Use [this script](compile-wrf-v45-acfl.sh) with command `./compile-wrf-v45-acfl.sh` to configure and compile WRF.
 ```
-# get WRF source v45
+# get WRF source v4.5.1
 git clone https://github.com/wrf-model/WRF.git
+cd WRF
+# add the following at the end of the line above if you want a specific version
-cd WRF && git checkout release-v4.5
+# && git checkout release-v4.5

 # apply a patch that includes ACfL compiler options
 wget https://raw.githubusercontent.com/aws/aws-graviton-getting-started/main/HPC/scripts-wrf/WRF-v45-patch-acfl.diff